-Our Science & Nature, Health and Education pages are filled with the latest information from these specific fields, while Nippon Sports follows the activities of Japanese athletes both at home and abroad.
-More features can be found on our On the Road, Travel and Trip through Time pages.
+Our Science & Nature and Health pages are filled with the latest information from these specific fields, while Nippon Sports follows the activities of Japanese athletes both at home and abroad.
+More features can be found on our Way of Life and Travel pages.

-Also check out ANN for insightful coverage by other members of the Asia News Network.
+Also check out the Asian Angle page for insightful coverage by other members of the Asia News Network.

 The Japan News Timeline

 Bcon, an English-language daily for British Commonwealth troops stationed in Japan after World War II, is launched in Osaka.

 Bcon changes its name to Japan News.
 The newspaper’s head office is moved to Tokyo.